nandhk/discord-pokemon-fire-red/README.md

  ❌ Smoother Use

+ ✅ Lighter Index.js

  ❌ Multiple Game Support

     ........And More
 # Run 🚩 - ```node index.js```
+### For Self Hosting Paste These Codes And Fill `config.json` Values, Anyone Can Play This Game, But Only Id(s) Given In Config Can Summon The Controls
  This Works Fine On Replit But Not Sure If It Runs Fine On Any Other Code Editor, For That, Screenshots To Different Folder Will Be Done Soon...